Poeschl/slate_red/README.md

 ### Home Assistant Community Store

-Install it in the `themes` tab on the Home Asssistant Community Store.
+Install it in the `Frontend` section of the Home Asssistant Community Store.

-__Your Home Assistant configuration must include the `themes:` setting!__

 ### Manual